mull-project/mull/docs/HowMullWorks.rst

 ------

 Mull is based on LLVM and uses its API extensively.
 The main APIs used are:
-**LLVM IR**, **LLVM JIT**, **Clang AST API**.
+**LLVM IR** and **Clang AST API**.

 Mull finds and creates mutations of a program in memory, on the level of LLVM bitcode.

+All mutations are injected into the original program code and each injected gets mutation hidden under a conditional flag that enables that specific mutation.
+The resulting program is compiled into a single binary which is run multiple times, one run per mutation.
+With each run, a condition for a corresponding mutation is activated to check how the injection of that particular mutation affects the execution of a test suite.

+Mull runs the tested program and its mutated versions in child subprocesses so that the execution of the tested program does not affect Mull running in a parent process.

+**Note:** Mull no longer uses LLVM JIT for execution of mutated programs.
+See the
+`Historical note: LLVM JIT deprecation (January 2021)`_.

-Mull uses information about source code obtained via Clang AST API to find which mutations in LLVM bitcode are valid (i.e. they trace back to the source code), all invalid mutations are ignored in a controlled way.
+Mull uses information about source code obtained via Clang AST API to find out which mutations in LLVM bitcode are valid (i.e. they trace back to the source code), all invalid mutations are ignored in a controlled way.

-Mull runs the program and its mutated versions in memory using LLVM JIT.
-The ``fork()`` call is used to run mutants in child subprocesses so that their execution does not affect Mull as a parent process.

 Mutations search
 ----------------

-The default search algorithm simply finds all mutations that can be made on the level of LLVM bitcode.
+The default search algorithm simply finds all mutations that can be found on the level of LLVM bitcode.

 The **"black search" algorithm** called Junk Detection uses source code information provided by Clang AST to filter out invalid mutations from a set of all possible mutations that are found in LLVM bitcode by the default search algorithm.

-The **"white search"** algorithm starts with collecting source code information via Clang AST and then feeds this information to the default search algorithm which allows finding valid mutations and filtering out invalid mutations at the same time.
+The **"white search" algorithm** starts with collecting source code information via Clang AST and then feeds this information to the default search algorithm which allows finding valid mutations and filtering out invalid mutations at the same time.